Independent Schools Cultural Alliance - ISCA – Summer Programs in the UK

 Evening Activities

-The location of this hotel, just outside the centre of Edinburgh, puts us within easy reach of numerous evening activities.
+The location of this hotel puts us within easy reach of numerous evening activities.
 Students will have the chance to go on guided walks of Edinburgh’s Old Town, explore Edinburgh’s Christmas Markets or even do something more adventurous like ice skating, bowling or even try the brand-new trampoline centre!

 How ISCA Scotland Works